Influenza virus vaccine (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you are using a medicine or treatment that weakens your immune system, such as a steroid, radiation, or cancer treatment.
+- Tell your doctor if you are using a medicine or treatment that weakens your immune system, including a steroid, radiation, or cancer treatment.
 This vaccine may not work as well if you are also using these medicines.
 However, your doctor may still want you to get the vaccine because it can give you some protection.

 Warnings While Using This Medicine: